Ten Conditions for Solving Environmental Problems

 by Daniel Tamberg

-SCIARA addresses the often overlooked, but essential condition 9 in particular – the social viability – and condition 5-8 depending on the scenario.
+SCIARA addresses the often overlooked, but essential conditions 9 and 10 in particular – the social viability – and condition 5-8 depending on the scenario.

 1. Recognises the Real Problem